brouberol/infrastructure/ansible/README.md

 * the bootstrap playbook allows us to create the user used in the regular playbook, allow it to SSH, deny root ssh, etc
 * the regular playbook does the rest

-The ansible role layout is slighty different from a usual ansible layout:
+The project layout is slighty different from the usual one:

 ```
 ├── ansible-bootstrap.cfg   # ansible config file used for bootstrap playbooks